lambdatoast/lambdatoast.github.com/_drafts/functions-functors.md

 If there's an object `Color`, then there's got to be an identity arrow `idColor: Color → Color`

-If there's a `Fruit`, then there's got to be a `idFruit: Fruit → Fruit` arrow
+If there's a `Fruit`, then there's got to be a `idFruit: Fruit → Fruit` arrow.

+And so on, for all objects.

-In short, for each object `X` there's got to be an identity arrow `idX: X → X`
+In short: for each object `X` there's got to be an identity arrow `idX: X → X`.

 Of course, it's not enough to just draw an arrow from an object to itself and *call it* an identity.
 The following equational property is what makes an arrow an *identity*: